 Learn all about the exciting opportunity from filmmaker Tony Gilroy!

-New Yorkers For Children (NYFC) invites you to put your talents to work to help raise awareness for our Back to School Package Program – while raising awareness for your own work, and the chance to win a cash prize!
+New Yorkers For Children (NYFC) invites you to put your talents to work to help raise awareness for our Back to School Package Program – while publicizing your own work AND getting a chance to win a cash prize!

-A panel of film and media professionals will choose the top three films, and NYFC donors will vote for the winner at our gala on October 29th, 2020.
-The winning video will be featured on the NYFC website for an entire year; and all three videos will be featured on our social media accounts and newsletter.
+A panel of film and media professionals will choose the top three films, and NYFC donors will vote for the winner in a virtual competition on October 29th, 2020.
+The winning video will be featured on the NYFC website for an entire year, and all three videos will be featured on our social media accounts and newsletter!

 Creative storytellers in high school, college, and graduate school studying film, media, graphic design and related fields.